CUGBF/ddpcRquant-ggplot.edition/README.md

-# ddpcRquant v2
+# ddpcRquant [ggplot edition]

 ddpcRquant is an R implementation of the algorithm described by Trypsteen et al., 2015, to calculate the threshold value for the quantification of DNA templates in a droplet digital PCR (ddPCR) experiment.

-ddpcRquant v2 utilizes ggplot2 by default to generate static plots (with option available to utilize R base plotting library).
-Additionally, ddpcRquant v2 generates additional static and interactive plots (using Plotly), and includes updated installation procedure for dependencies.
+ddpcRquant [ggplot edition] utilizes ggplot2 by default to generate static plots (with option available to utilize R base plotting library).
+Additionally, ddpcRquant [ggplot edition] generates additional static and interactive plots (using Plotly), and includes updated installation procedure for dependencies.

 ddpcRquant v1 is available for download at this [link](https://ddpcrquant.ugent.be/)